kiki-ran/Bank-management/README.md

 # Bank-management
 <br>
-Hey!people.
-This is a baasic bank management system created for college project.
+Hey coders!!!
+This is a basic bank management system created for college project.
 <br>
 It includes a frontend, backend and database connectivity.
 We have used php and xampp with phpmyadmin in creating this project with features that include:
 <br>